cljs/api/docfiles/syntax/symbol.md

 ## Summary

-A symbol is intended as a name for a value.
-When evaluated, its result will be the value bound to the symbol.
+A symbol is used as a name for a var.
+When evaluated, its result will be the value bound to the var.

 - `foo` - evaluates to the value bound to `foo`